Smatteringofcrows/FFX-2INT-LM-Retranslation/README.md

 3. Extract the files from there

 How to access the code of the Toolpack
-1.Open the toolpack with ILspy or a similar program.
+1. Open the toolpack with ILspy or a similar program.

 Where are the text files?
 That's the deal, I don't know.
 The purpose of this project is finding out where those can be located.
 I do know a few things though.